Strong negation in the theory of computable functionals TCF: Properties of Strong Negation in TCF

 We proceed by case-distinction.
 In the second case we have $A$ and $\N{A}$ by Theorem \ref{thm:DoubleStrongNegElim}.
-Then we can use Lemma \ref{lem:StrongNegationLem} to get $\NN{A}$.\\ \textbf{Case} 2.$\Rightarrow$1.: By assumption we have a derivation
+Then we can use Lemma \ref{lem:StrongNegationLem} to get $\NN{A}$. \item[Case $\mathbf{4.}\Rightarrow\mathbf{1}$] By assumption we have a derivation

-Since $A\to A$ is derivable and $\NN{A}\to A$ by Theorem \ref{thm:DoubleStrongNegElim}, we get $\vdash A\vee \N{A}$. \end{proof} With this we can now show that there is no uniform way to define the strong negation. \begin{proposition} If there is a formula $P[X]$, such that for all formulas $A$
+Since $A\to A$ is derivable and $\NN{A}\to A$ by Theorem \ref{thm:DoubleStrongNegElim}, we get $\vdash A\vee \N{A}$.\qedhere \end{description} \end{proof} With this we can now show that there is no uniform way to define strong negation. \begin{prop} If there is a formula $P[X]$, such that for all formulas $A$

-then $\vdash B\vee \N{B}$, for all formulas $B$ not containing free predicate variables. \end{proposition} \begin{proof} Assume that a formula $P[X]$ as described above does exist.
-By induction on the structure of $P$ we can prove for all formulas $A,B$.
-But then $\vdash (A\leftrightarrow B)\to (\N{A}\leftrightarrow \N{B})$ and Lemma \ref{thm:UnprovableEquiv} is applied. \end{proof} \begin{remark} As there are undecidable formulas, we cannot in general get neither
+then $\vdash B\vee \N{B}$, for all formulas $B$ not containing free predicate variables. \end{prop} \begin{proof} Assume that a formula $P[X]$ as described above does exist.
+By induction on the structure of $P$, there is a derivation showing for any two formulas $A,B$.
+But then, using the assumption and Lemma \ref{thm:UnprovableEquiv} is applied. \end{proof} \begin{rem} As there are undecidable formulas, in general we have neither

-Constructively, the strong contrapositive can be used to obtain more informative definitions.
-As an example, consider the classical \textit{least-upper-bound} $lub(x,S)$ of a \textit{non-empty} and \textit{bounded} set $S$
+Constructively, the strong contrapositive $\N{B}\to\N{A}$ can be used to obtain more informative definitions.
+As an example consider the classical \textit{least-upper-bound} $lub(x,S)$ of a \textit{non-empty} and \textit{bounded} set $S\subseteq\mathbb{R}$

 provided $x$ is known to be an upper bound already.
 Namely, if $lub(x,S)$ then any other upper bound of $S$ is above $x$.
 Computationally this is not a very useful characterization, since it only tells us, that any upper bound is most definitely an upper bound.
 The \textit{strong contrapositive} however, is